prisma/prisma/docs/core/generators/photonjs.md

 | Cloudflare Workers | _coming soon_ |
 | Google Cloud Functions | User's choice |

 Therefore, when deploying your Photon-based application to production, you need to ensure that you're specifying the right _compilation target_ for the binary.

-You can customize the compilation target by adjusting the
+> **ATTENTION**: The `target` field on the `generator` block is not yet implemented.
+You can track the progress of the implementation [on GitHub](https://github.com/prisma/prisma2/issues/97).
+You can also check ou the [specification](https://github.com/prisma/specs/tree/master/binary-workflows) for more details.

 ## Example